 Since the Group's business and operations are service-based, production processes are not involved.
 However, there is a still minimal amount of emissions from daily office operations.
 During the Reporting Period, the Group's GHG emissions were mainly energy indirect GHG emissions (Scope 2) resulted from consumption of electricity and does not have any direct GHG emissions (Scope 1).
 To echo with government's "Hong Kong's Climate Action Plan 2050", the Group has set a target to actively respond to the government's emission reduction plan, striving to reduce carbon emission within the target period.
-During the Reporting Period, the total GHG emissions increased compared with 2022 due to increase in electricity consumption, thus the target to reduce emissions has not been achieved.
-To achieve this target, the Group actively adopts measures to reduce emission detailed in the section headed "Use of Resources - Energy Consumption".
+During the Reporting Period, the total GHG emissions are approximately similar to those in 2023, the target to reduce emissions which is set in the previous reporting period has not been achieved.
+In the long run, the Group will continue to enhance its environmental management strategies regularly in monitoring and minimising the environmental impacts brought by its businesses.
+The Group actively adopts measures to reduce emission and resets more specific targets, respectively detailed in the section headed "Use of Resources - Energy Consumption" and "Environmental Targets".

-During the Reporting Period, the increase in total GHG emissions intensity by approximately 6.90% was due to increase in energy indirect GHG emissions from electricity consumption.
+During the Reporting Period, the total GHG emissions intensity is approximately similar to those in 2023.
 The Group's GHG emissions and its intensity performance were as follows:

-GHG emissions Unit 2023 2022
+GHG emissions Unit 2024 2023

 Total GHG emissions tonnes of CO 2 equivalent

-("tCO 2 e") 14 13
+("tCO 2 e") 14 14

-Direct GHG emissions (Scope 1) tCO 2 e -
+- Direct GHG emissions (Scope 1) tCO 2 e -

-Energy indirect GHG emissions (Scope 2) tCO 2 e 14 13
+Energy indirect GHG emissions (Scope 2) tCO 2 e 14 14

-Intensity tCO 2 e/employee 0.93 0.87
+Intensity tCO 2 e/employee 0.93 0.93

-- 1. GHG emissions are calculated with reference to the "How to prepare an ESG Report Appendix 2: Reporting Guidance on Environmental KPIs" issued by the Stock Exchange and the emission factor in "Sustainability Report 2022" published by HK Electric Investments Limited. - 2.
-As at 31 March 2023, the Group's total employee was 15 (as at 31 March 2022: 15 employees).
+- 1. GHG emissions are calculated with reference to the "How to prepare an ESG Report Appendix 2: Reporting Guidance on Environmental KPIs" issued by the Stock Exchange and the emission factor in "Sustainability Report 2023" published by HK Electric Investments Limited. - 2.
+As at 31 March 2024, the Group's total employee was 15 (as at 31 March 2023: 15 employees).
 The data are also used for calculating other intensity data.